Khushbir Kaur

 Khushbir Kaur (born 9 July 1993) is an Indian athlete, a 20-kilometre racewalker.
 She first came into limelight after winning bronze in the 10,000 m walk race at the 2012 Asian Junior Athletics Championships held at Colombo, Sri Lanka.
 She participated in the 2013 World Championships in the 20 km walk category.
 She clocked 1:34:28 and finished 39th.
-At the 2014 Asian walking championships in Japan, she came third with a timing of 1:33:37 and bettered her own national record.
+At the 2014 Asian walking championships in Japan, she came second with a timing of 1:33:07 and bettered her own national record of 1:33:37.
 In the same year, she became the first Indian woman to win a silver at the Asian Games.
 She received the Arjuna Award in 2017 after her consecutive victories in International sports events.

 Khushbir Kaur is supported by Anglian Medal-Hunt Company.

 Early life

 Kaur hails from Rasulpur Kalan, a village near Amritsar.
 Her family has roots in the farming community.
 Her mother Jasbir Kaur encouraged her to take up sports professionally.
 She lost her father at the age of six and was raised by her mother.

 In 2008, she completed her race barefoot as she could not afford shoes Furthermore, she notched up junior national records in the 5 km and 10 km event.
 After a string of successful performances in the national junior circuit, she performed well in the international circuit – finishing second in the Youth Asian Games and third in the Junior Asian Games (2012).
 She had a strong 5th-place performance in the senior Walking Asian Championship in Japan.

 She was guided by her coach Baldev Singh during her initial years of training.
 Later, coaches Alexander Artsybashev and Ajay Rati guided her in subsequent competitions.